 In coordination with the United States Department of Agriculture (USDA)/Food and Nutrition Service (FNS) our office distributes policy memorandums to provide guidance and clarify program requirements and regulations.

 A quick tutorial on how our office structures and distributes policy.

 The following policy bulletins/memorandums provide urgent or highly requested content:

-For all other related policy information, please refer to the Utah State Board of Education Summer Food Service Program (SFSP).
+For all other related policy information, please refer to United States Department of Agriculture TEFAP Policy and Guidance.